 Pursuant to the registration rights agreement, the Company must maintain the effectiveness of the registration statement from the effective date until the date on which all securities registered under the registration statement have been sold, or are otherwise able to be sold pursuant to Rule 144 without volume or manner-of-sale restrictions, subject to the right to suspend or defer the use of the registration statement in certain events.

 The Company filed a registration statement on July 22, 2013, which was originally declared effective on June 23, 2014.
-As a result, the Company accrued \$55,620 as interest expense for liquidating damages due under the registration rights agreement as of December 31, 2014.
-At December 31, 2015, the Company estimated the liability at \$-0- and therefore recorded the change to current period operations.
+At December 31, 2017 and 2016, the Company estimated the liability at \$-0-.

 NOTE 7 - WARRANT AND DERIVATIVE LIABILITIES